LucianoAdonis/lucianoadonis.github.io/README.md

 >I don't know who you are.
 I don't know what you want.
 If you are looking for specific solutions I can tell you I don't have any, but what I do have are a very particular set of skills.
 Skills I have acquired over a very long career.
 Skills that make me a problem-solver for people like you.

+Some approaches and strategies come so intuitively to me that I don't even think about them.
+I wanted to pull a more detailed explanation beyond just 'my hearts guide me.'
+I hope this will be useful to others.

 ---

 ⚠️ **I work on this on the side, so expect to be incompleted for a while!** ⚠️